stefanil/org.devel.javafx.navigation.prototype/README.md

     * <a href="https://wiki.openjdk.java.net/display/OpenJFX/CSS+API+to+support+custom+UI+Controls">CSS API to support custom UI Controls</a>
     * CSS API to support custom UI Controls
       * Use Case: style properties via CSS
+* Aggregate FXML Custom Control (Dynamic Root) in a newly created Custom Control
+  * Example: <tt>RouteMapView.java</tt>, which aggregates a WebView but does not use FXML-based custom controls

 ###UI Control Libraries